 Can they prove their experience?

-Are they clear about compliance and certification?
+Are they clear about compliance and CR support?

 Do they offer secure payment and inspection options?